akshendra/akshendra.github.io/the-madlad-reduce/index.md

 ---
 title: The beast that is `Array.prototype.reduce`
-published: false
+published: true
 description:
 tags: node, javascript, reduce, functional
 ---

 `reduce()` is an absolute beast of a method when it comes to functional style programming in JavaScript.
-The more you use it, the more you see use cases popping for it.
-I realized recently that, it has become my goto method, whenever I have to deal with arrays.
-So I looked through a lot of my code and found a lot of examples, some of which I will list in this post.
+The more you use it, the more you see use cases popping everywhere for it.
+I realized recently, that it has become my goto method, whenever I have to deal with arrays.
+So I looked through a some of my code and found a lot of examples, some of which I will list in this post.
 But before that - lets start with a short review the method itself.

 ### Signature